 When she exited the elevator on the ground floor, she looked around to the well-appointed bar and restaurant.
 This is as good a place as any to start, she thought as she walked toward a seat.
 When she’d booked the boutique hotel, she’d been pleased to see that this particular one boasted a wide variety of whiskies.
-Geillis had mocked her, noting that she could just take Claire with her to Edinburgh with her next time she went home.
+Geillis had mocked her, noting that she could just take Claire with her to Edinburgh the next time she went home.
 Claire had just shrugged.
 “I like what I like, G!”

 Claire sat down at the bar and picked up the extensive whisky menu.
 Her eyes roamed past the brands she knew by heart.
 Laphroaig.
 Macallan.
 Glenlivet.
 She shook her head.
 Okay, I do feel a bit silly now, she thought.
 I can drink these bloody anywhere.
 “What can I get ye this evening?” asked the bartender, bringing Claire sharply out of her reverie.